 A small number of researchers based around the Nordic School of Services criticise the resource-based view, and S-D logic in general, as too provider-oriented (Grönroos and Voima, 2011; Heinonen et al., 2010; Voima et al., 2010).
-Introducing the term Customer-Dominant logic (C-D logic) to reflect a truly customer-centric focus, these authors argue that rather than treating their customers as partial workers or partners in co-creation (a business-to-customer focus in co-creation research), service organisations should strive to find out of what customers actually do with the service to accomplish their own goals.
-As Heinonen et al. (2010, p.
-533 emphasis added) note, marketing researchers would benefit from a more "holistic understanding of customers' lives, practices and experiences, in which service is naturally and inevitably embedded"..Such contextual enquiry into customers' own social sphere could be converted into specific ways for organisations to support and facilitate customers' co-creation (Grönroos and Voima, 2011), including co-creation in C2C interaction-rich contexts such as tourism.
+Introducing the term customer-dominant (C-D) logic to reflect a truly customer-centric focus, these authors argue that rather than treating their customers as partial workers or partners in co-creation and co-production (a B2C co-creation focus), service organisations should strive to find out of what customers actually do with the service to accomplish their own goals.
+Marketing researchers would therefore benefit from a more 'holistic understanding of customers' lives, practices and experiences, in which service is naturally and inevitably embedded' (Heinonen et al., 2010, p.
+533 emphasis added).
+Consequently, such contextual enquiry into tourists' co-creation sphere could be converted into specific ways for tourism organisations to support and participate in tourists' co-creation (Grönroos and Voima, 2011).